Research facilities

 Navigation Laboratory

-The CCIT 329 Navigation Laboratory is a state-of-the-art global navigation satellite system research laboratory (GNSS).
+The CCIT 329 Navigation Laboratory is a state-of-the-art global navigation satellite system (GNSS) research laboratory.
 The facility includes multiple workstations with access to live GNSS signals, and also hosts multiple GNSS simulators and RF front-ends to capture live and simulated GNSS signals.
 The lab is equipped with dozens of hardware GNSS receivers ranging from geodetic-quality to low-cost.
-It also houses a large variety of inertial sensors, GNSS pseudolites, precise oscillators, ultra-wideband ranging radios, and other navigation research tools and test equipment.
+It also houses a large variety of inertial sensors, mobile phones, cameras, LiDARs, ultra-wideband ranging radios, and other navigation research tools and test equipment.
+The lab is routinely used as a base for field tests involving pedestrians and land vehicles.
+The lab includes workspaces and tools for building and repairing electronics and testing platforms.
+The lab also hosts two continuously operated GNSS reference stations on behalf of international collaborators.

 Geomatics Survey Stores